Pinched pensions limit Japanese consumer clout

 That group, which made up 38 percent of all households last year, up from 24 percent in 2000, won’t be helped by Prime Minister Shinzo Abe’s big push for companies to raise workers’ pay.

-Real wages rose 0.1 percent in April, the first increase in two years, according to the labor ministry, but pensions have fallen for the last six.
+Real wages rose 0.1 percent in April, the first increase in two years, according to the labour ministry, but pensions have fallen for the last six.

 “As incomes improve among working generations, private consumption is expected to pick up through fiscal 2016, but growth would be restricted by rising retirees,” said Kiichi Murashima, economist at Citigroup Global Markets Japan.